Edge Developer Platform

 Usage Example

-// Get partial data through list
+// Get some data through list

 let result = await kv.list({ "prefix": "a", "limit": 10, "cursor": "abc" });